Diplomatic history of World War I: Financing the war

 In 1914 Britain had by far the largest and most efficient financial system in the world.
 Roger Lloyd-Jones and M. J. Lewis argue:

-To prosecute industrial war required the mobilisation of economic resources for the mass production of weapons and munitions, which necessarily entitled fundamental changes in the relationship between the state (the procurer), business (the provider), labour (the key productive input), and the military (the consumer).
-In this context, the industrial battlefields of France and Flanders intertwined with the home front that produced the materials to sustain a war over four long and bloody years.

 The two governments agreed that financially Britain would support the weaker Allies and that France would take care of itself.
-In August 1914, Henry Pomeroy Davison, a Morgan partner, traveled to London and made a deal with the Bank of England to make J.P.
-Morgan & Co. the sole underwriter of war bonds for Great Britain and France.
-The Bank of England became a fiscal agent of J.P.
-Morgan & Co., and vice versa.
-Over the course of the war, J.P.
-Morgan loaned about $1.5 billion (approximately $ billion in today's dollars) to the Allies to fight against the Germans.
+In August 1914, Henry Pomeroy Davison, a Morgan partner, traveled to London and made a deal with the Bank of England to make J. P. Morgan & Co. the sole underwriter of war bonds for Great Britain and France.
+The Bank of England became a fiscal agent of J. P. Morgan & Co., and vice versa.
+Over the course of the war, J. P. Morgan loaned about $1.5 billion (approximately $ billion in today's dollars) to the Allies to fight against the Germans.
 Morgan also invested in the suppliers of war equipment to Britain and France, thus profiting from the financing and purchasing activities of the two European governments.
 Britain made heavy loans to Tsarist Russia; the Lenin government after 1920 refused to honor them, causing long-term issues.

 In late 1917 Colonel House, President Wilson's representative, took the lead in organizing Allied non-military actions.
 Operating under the authority of the Supreme War Council, new committees had specialized tasks.
 The Inter-Allied Finance Council handled the issues of distributing money among the Allies.
 The United States had virtually all the available money by 1917, and made all the decisions.
 It loaned large sums to the main players, including loans to England that were redistributed to smaller allies.
 There were related councils dealing with purchases food, and shipping, including the Allied Council on War Purchases and Finance, the Inter–Allied Food Council, the Inter-Allied Meat and Fats Executive, the Inter-Allied Scientific Food Commission, the Inter–Allied Maritime Council, and the Inter–Allied Transport Council, among others.